-The student must complete the graduate application form located at Application for Graduation at the beginning of the semester in which he or she intends to defend the dissertation.
+The student must complete the graduate application located in STAR at the Apply to Graduate link.
+This must be completed at the beginning of the semester in which the PhD student intends to defend the dissertation.

 Appendix 1: Academic Integrity Statement